google-code-export/google-checkout-java-sdk/samples/samplestore/README.txt

 This step copies the gwt-servlet.jar to your www/com.google.checkout.samples.samplestore.${store.name}

+2. Edit merchant specific information.

-2.Change the color scheme of the sample store.
+Change the color scheme of the sample store.

 Navigate to the "src/com/google/checkout/samples/samplestore" dir.
 Open up the ${store.name}.gwt.xml corresponding to the store you want to build in